 Paired with a side of steamed vegetables, baked salmon is a perfect entrée for low carb or keto dieters.

-Happy family, or triple delight, is a stir-fry made from meat, such as chicken or pork, seafood, and vegetables.
+Happy family, or triple delight, is a stir-fry made from vegetables and meat, such as chicken or pork, seafood, and vegetables.

 It’s served in a thick brown sauce, usually over rice.
 Although its exact nutrition info is not available, happy family is high in protein because it contains both meat and seafood, while the vegetables add fiber.

-Like other stir-fries, you should choose light sauce to limit the added calories, fat, sugar, and salt.
+Like other stir-fries, you can choose light sauce to limit the added calories, fat, sugar, and salt.

 Buddha’s delight is a great option for vegans and vegetarians.
 It’s a stir-fry made with tofu and steamed vegetables like bok choy, cabbage, and broccoli in a light, savory sauce.